ShalakaSonawane1/Handwritten-Text-Recognition/README.md

 ✔ **Convolutional Layers** – Extract features from the handwritten digits.
 ✔ **Pooling Layers** – Reduce dimensionality while preserving important patterns.
 ✔ **Fully Connected Layers** – Perform classification based on extracted features.

-This version makes the project **GitHub-ready** with a structured README format.
-Let me know if you need additional sections or code snippets! 🚀